Enabling LDAP Authentication for Impala

 - --ldap_bind_pattern: This is the most general option, and replaces the username with the string ldap_bind_pattern where all instances of the string #UID are replaced with userid.
 For example, an ldap_bind_pattern of "user=#UID,OU=foo,CN=bar" with a username of henry will construct a bind name of "user=henry,OU=foo,CN=bar".

-For clusters not managed by Cloudera Manager, specify the option on the impalad command line.
-For clusters managed by Cloudera Manager 5.4.0 and higher, search for the configuration field names ldap_domain, ldap_basedn, or ldap_bind_pattern, fill in and save the appropriate field values, and restart the Impala service.
-Prior to Cloudera Manager 5.4.0, these values were filled in using the Impala Daemon Command Line Argument Advanced Configuration Snippet (Safety Valve) field.
+In the Impala configuration in Cloudera Manager, search for the configuration field names ldap_domain, ldap_basedn, or ldap_bind_pattern, fill in and save the appropriate field values, and restart the Impala service.

 These options are mutually exclusive; Impala does not start if more than one of these options is specified.